 - (A) Minimum requirements.
 Subdivision proposals, including proposals for manufactured home parks and subdivisions, shall be reviewed to determine that: - (1) Such proposals are consistent with the need to minimize flood damage and will be reasonably safe from flooding; - (2) All public utilities and facilities such as sewer, gas, electric, communications, and water systems are located and constructed to minimize or eliminate flood damage; and - (3) Adequate drainage is provided to reduce exposure to flood hazards; in Zones AH and AO, adequate drainage paths shall be provided to guide floodwaters around and away from proposed structures. - (B) Subdivision plats.
-Where any portion of proposed subdivisions, including manufactured home parks and subdivisions, lies within a flood hazard area, the following shall be required: - (1) Delineation of flood hazard areas, floodway boundaries and flood zones, and design flood elevations, as appropriate, shall be shown on preliminary plats; - (2) Compliance with the site improvement and utilities requirements of §154.303 of this ordinance.
+Where any portion of proposed subdivisions, including manufactured home parks and subdivisions, lies within a flood hazard area, the following shall be required: - (1) Delineation of flood hazard areas, floodway boundaries and flood zones, and design flood elevations, as appropriate, shall be shown on perfect before the perfect by the perfect between the perfect by the perfect - (2) Compliance with the site improvement and utilities requirements of § 154.303 of this ordinance Code.